 You will find suitable wire mesh or plastic caps that can fit tightly conveniently into your downpipe size, without slipping down to cause further blockage.
 This helps to sieve out the dirt and leaves while the water passes through.

 The gutter in some older houses is designed to feed into a hopper at the top of a downpipe.
 In such cases, get a galvanised chicken wire (or a mesh of similar size) and fix it over the top of the hopper, while securing it with a thin galvanised wire.

 If you have trees overhanging your house, they would likely cause blockages.
 So, cut them back.
 For trees that are outside your property, ensure you get permission before you proceed with the cutting.
 When lopping the branches off, ensure that they do not cause damages to the roof and gutter.

 Chances of a blockage becoming more problematic are higher in downpipes made of cast-iron.
 In such cases, blockage tends to freeze and expand, while eventually cracking the downpipe, especially when the weather is cold.
 The best fix, in this case, would be to replace the cracked cast-iron downpipe.

 Here are tips and tricks to unblock your downpipes.
 If you feel like you’re not up to the task or you lack the equipment needed, you need a licenced local plumber to handle the task for you.
-Best Plumbers Club members are verified local plumbers in your area so do not hesitate to get in touch today!
+Best Plumbers Club members are reputable local plumbers in your area so do not hesitate to get in touch today!